DonghaiYu/pyDP/README.md

 # pyDP
 This is an implementation of Douglas-Peucker Algorithm, which can be used for trajectory compression.
 When there are enough points in a trajectory, this algorithm can find the key point in the trajectory.
-This tool support high dimension points. depend on: numpy, math
+This tool support high dimension points. depend on: numpy, python3.5

 ## USAGE
 ### trajectory_compression(raw_trajectory, threshold, distance_index)